naglaa77/Learn-next-js-15/README.md

 ```

 ## 🎯 Step 3 – Creating a Product-Specific 404 Page
 We can also create a custom 404 page specifically for products.
-Create a new file at `app/(front)/products/[id]/not-found.jsx`:
+Creparts file at `app/(front)/products/[id]/not-fpartsx`:

 ```jsx
 "use client";